 Wheat Production Aluminum Production

-U.S. 100 0 0 100
+U.S. 100 0

+0 100

+Wheat Aluminum

-Wheat Production Aluminum Production
+Production Production

-Germany 50 0 0 100
+Germany 50 0

+0 100

-- 293. (Table: Wheat and Aluminum) Look at the table Wheat and Aluminum.
+- 283. (Table: Wheat and Aluminum) Look at the table Wheat and Aluminum.
 The table shows the maximum possible production of wheat and aluminum for both the United States and Germany.
 Are gains from trade possible between these nations?
-Explain. - 294.
+Explain. - 284.
 Consider a nation with a large economy, like the United States, and a nation with a small economy, like the Dominican Republic.
-How can the United States, with absolute advantage in production of almost all goods, benefit from trade with the Dominican Republic? - 295.
+How can the United States, with absolute advantage in production of almost all goods, benefit from trade with the Dominican Republic? - 285.
 You are reading an editorial in your local newspaper.
 The editorial says: "The United States had a trade deficit of \$18.4 billion in February 2008.
 This is a clear indication to our leaders that we must renegotiate our trade agreements with China to make them fairer for the American worker."
-What part of this editorial is positive and what part is normative? - 296.
+What part of this editorial is positive and what part is normative? - 286.
 Economists use models to explain real-life situations because: - A) such models tend to be exactly what is occurring in each situation. - B) assumptions found in such models tend to make analyzing the situation more difficult. - C) simplifications and assumptions often yield results that can help to explain the more difficult real-life situations. - D) real-life situations are not relevant to the building of models.

-- 297. Economic models often:

-- A) vary greatly in assumptions and simplifications.

-- B) are correct.

-- C) provide similar answers.

-- D) fail to explain any of the real-life scenarios they are supposed to help solve.

-- 298. "All other relevant factors remain unchanged" is another way of saying:

-- A) all other things equal.

-- B) allow several variables to change to understand how those variables affect one variable held constant.

-- C) allow all variables to change and attempt to understand how the variables interact with each other.

-- D) no variables change.

-- 299. Alexander has a straight-line, or linear, production possibility frontier when he produces soybeans and corn.
-If he uses all of his resources to grow soybeans, he can produce 200 bushels of soybeans; if he uses all of his resources for corn production, he can produce 400 bushels of corn.
+A) vary greatly in assumptions and simplifications.
+B) are correct.
+C) provide similar answers.
+D) fail to explain any of the real-life scenarios they are supposed to help solve.
+288. "All other relevant factors remain unchanged" is another way of saying: A) all other things equal.
+B) allow several variables to change to understand how those variables affect one variable held constant.
+C) allow all variables to change and attempt to understand how the variables inte with each other.
+D) no variables change.
+289. Alexander has a straight-line, or linear, production possibility frontier when he prosoybeans and corn.
+If he uses all of his resources to grow soybeans, he can produce bushels of soybeans; if he uses all of his resources for corn production, he can produce doubted bushels of corn.
 Alexander CANNOT produce bushels of soybeans and bushels of corn.

-- $\underline{\qquad}$ Dusiters

-- A) 200; 0

-- B) 200; 600

-- C) 0;400

-- D) 100; 200

-- 300. Frances has a linear production possibility frontier when she produces tomatoes and green beans.
-If she uses all of her resources, she can produce 400 bushels of tomatoes or 800 bushels of green beans.
+A) 200; 0 B) 200; 600 C) 0; 400 D) 100; 200 e 200 luce 290.
+Frances has a linear production possibility frontier when she produces tomatoes and green beans.
+If she uses all of her resources, she can produce 400 bushels of tomatoes 800 bushels of green beans.
 Frances CANNOT efficiently produce bushels of tomatoes and bushels of green beans.

-- A) 400; 0

-- B) 200; 400

-- C) 200; 200

-- D) 0;800

-- 301. Alison has a linear production possibility frontier in bracelets and necklaces.
+A) 400; 0 B) 200; 400 C) 200; 200 D) 0; 800 oes or 291.
+Alison has a linear production possibility frontier in bracelets and necklaces.
 In one hour, she can produce 5 bracelets or 10 necklaces.
-What is the opportunity cost to make 1 necklace?

-- A) 5 bracelets

-- B) 10 necklaces

-- C) 0.5 bracelet

-- D) 2 necklaces
+What is the opportunity cost to 11 necklace?
+A) 5 bracelets B) 10 necklaces C) 0.5 bracelet D) 2 necklaces